 The standard will improve the financial reporting of revenue and the transparency and comparability of revenue in financial statements globally.

 The new revenue recognition standard is more principles-based than current revenue guidance.
-Due to a one-year deferral, the US GAAP standard is effective for public entities for fiscal years beginning after December 15, 2017 and for interim periods therein.
-Nonpublic entities are required to adopt the new guidance for fiscal years beginning after December 15, 2018 and interim periods within fiscal years beginning after December 15, 2019.
+The U.S. GAAP standard is effective for public entities for fiscal years beginning after Dec.15, 2017 and for interim periods therein.
+Nonpublic entities are required to adopt the new guidance for fiscal years beginning after Dec.
+15, 2018 and interim periods within fiscal years beginning after Dec.
+15, 2019.

-While this may seem some time away, the new principles-based model will require important decisions and actions by life sciences companies that may affect your financial statements and business practices, as well as have potential tax implications.
+The new principles-based model will require important decisions and actions by life sciences companies that will likely affect your financial statements and business practices, as well as have potential tax implications.

-For life sciences companies, the new revenue model may have the greatest impact on collaboration and licensing arrangements.
-Yet, as discussed below, reseller and distributor arrangements for medical device manufacturers may also be impacted.
+For life sciences companies, the new revenue model will have the greatest impact on collaboration and licensing arrangements and sales to resellers and distributors.

 The standard developed a five-step model to determine when revenue from customer contracts should be recognized: